-Report by the Board of Management to the Annual Stockholders' Meeting on Agenda Item 5 in accordance with Section 71, Paragraph 1, No. 8 of the AktG in conjunction with Section 186, Paragraph 4, Sentence 2 of the AktG
+Report by the Board of Management in accordance with Section 71, Paragraph 1, No. 8 of the AktG in conjunction with Section 186, Paragraph 4, Sentence 2 of the AktG (Agenda Item 7 of the Annual Stockholders' Meeting of Bayer Aktiengesellschaft on April 26, 2024)

 Section 71, Paragraph 1, No. 8 of the AktG gives stock corporations the option to acquire own shares up to a total of 10 percent of their capital stock based on an authorization granted by the Annual Stockholders' Meeting.
-Agenda Item 5 contains a proposal to grant such an authorization.
-The aim is to enable the Board of Management, in the interests of the Company and its stockholders, to acquire own shares up to a total of 10 percent of the Company's current capital stock either via the stock exchange or by means of a public offer to purchase or exchange shares.
-The acquisition of own shares by means of a public exchange offer is designed to enable the Company to offer shares of a publicly listed company as specified in Section 3, Paragraph 2 of the AktG as consideration - instead of a cash consideration.
-For stockholders, the possibility of exchanging their shares in whole or in part for shares of such companies can be an attractive alternative to a public purchase offer.
+Agenda Item 7 of the Annual Stockholders' Meeting on April 26, 2024, sets forth a proposal from the Board of Management and the Supervisory Board to issue such an authorization.
+The aim is to enable the Board of Management, in the interests of the Company and its stockholders, to acquire own shares up to a total of 10 percent of the Company's capital stock at the date of the resolution or - if this value is lower - of the Company's existing capital stock at the date when the authorization is exercised, either via the stock exchange or a multilateral trading facility ("MTF") as specified in Section 2, Paragraph 6 of the German Stock Exchange Act (BörsG) or by means of a public offer to purchase or exchange shares.